elixir-lang/elixir/README.md

 In case you want to use this Elixir version as your system version, you need to add the `bin` directory to [your PATH environment variable](https://elixir-lang.org/install.html#setting-path-environment-variable).

-Additionally, you may choose to run the test suite with `make clean test`.
+When updating the repository, you may want to run `make clean` before recompiling.
+For deterministic builds, you should set the environment variable `ERL_COMPILER_OPTIONS=deterministic`.

 ## Contributing